mrvivacious/AWS_Lambda_and_SNS/page4.md

 <p>
 In slots.recipient, is "value" what you expected it to be?
 If not, try pronouncing the name you are saying differently -- I sometimes run into issues where
 I speak too fast, too quiet, or I enunciate sounds difficult for Alexa to pick up.
-To test your pronounciation, simply speak into the Alexa simulator.
-It will output exactly what Alexa thinks you said, allowing you to experiment with different pronounciations to fit your needs.
+To test your pronunciation, simply speak into the Alexa simulator.
+It will output exactly what Alexa thinks you said, allowing you to experiment with different pronunciations to fit your needs.
 <br>Also, is the recipient you specified included in the voice model for this skill?
 Did you include this name as a recognizable slot value?
 </p>